 There are some novels which stand the test of time.
 They remain relevant to their readers decades and even centuries after they are published.
 Louisa May Alcott’s novel Little Women, published 150 years ago, is one of those novels.
-This year’s movie remake is proof that the story of four sisters still resonates with women of all ages.
-I was very excited to have the chance to review it before it hit theatres.
+The 2018 movie remake is proof that the story of four sisters still resonates with women of all ages.
+I was very excited to have the chance to review Little Women before it hit theatres.

 We have an oft-repeated saying in our home: “The book is always better than the movie (with the exception of Shrek and Forrest Gump).”
 There are many movies based on books that I won’t watch, because I know I’ll be disappointed.
 Despite that, I was excited to see Little Women, absolutely loved it, and think you should go see it too.
-(It’s in theatres on September 28!
-Grab your girlfriends, sisters or daughters and go!)
+(Get a copy of the movie and plan a mom’s night out!)

 Jo is a girl with big dreams: to be a world-famous writer and do all the things.
 She fills pages of notebooks with fantastical stories of dragons and pirates and mythical lands.
 Someday, she’s going to go to Oxford and tour Europe and watch every play ever written.
 She confides all these dreams to the ever-encouraging Beth, fights constantly with pretty, pouty Amy, and rolls her eyes at Meg’s desire for marriage.
 Then, as they grow up, life doesn’t turn out as she expects…